PrincetonLIPS/AHGP/readme.md

 **Bayesian optimization experiments**

-To run the Bayesian optimization experiments with the pretrained neural model, run:
+To run the Bayesian optimization experiments with the pretrained neural model, use:
 ```bash
 python run_exp_bo.py -c config/bo.yaml
 ```